broesie/Home-Assistant/Tutorials/Quick Toggles Android/Readme.md

+# Quick Toggles on Android

+## Requirements:
+- Tasker knowledge
-# Requirements: Tasker knowledge + AutoNotifcation or Custom Quick Settings...
+- AutoNotifcation or Custom Quick Settings...

 First of all, you can do it by using 2 different plugins.
 For people who knows me, they know I'm a big fan of the Autoapps. (you can see that in the tutorials I made on youtube, (made more then 100 tutorials for tasker)